 At one point the path split into a new and an old path.
 The new one went up a steep slope, whereas the old one continued level through the forest.
 I choose the latter one, since according to the map, they joined up again, and they did indeed after a few minutes, with almost no elevation gain – go figure.

 With very little effort, I reached the top of Mt Konara 小楢山, a mountain few people have heard of, and was greeted with some sunshine, a wide panorama, and a group of hikers having lunch.
 Luckily the top was quite spacious, and I found a quiet spot for my own lunch.
 I could see Mt Fuji, although the top was in the clouds and Kofu city.
 I could also make out Mt Kenashi, Mt Kuro, Mitsutoge and Daibosatsu Rei.

 The top of Mt Konara, a good place for lunch

-During lunch, I studied the rest of the course in my guidebook.
+During lunch, I studied the rest of the trail in my guidebook.
 I realised that the rest of the trail was tougher than I had imagined – a succession of ups and downs with several rocky sections.
 Normally I would have thought “Perfect!”
 However, with my weak ankle, I wanted to avoid anything too adventurous.
 So I decided to take a different route down.
 Shortly past the summit, instead of continuing southwards, there are a couple of trails heading West.
 Their names translate roughly as “Missed Mother” and “Missed Father”.
 I took the latter since it allowed for a slightly longer hike.

 After the summit the path gets narrower